23 Things to Know Before Visiting Portugal – Best Portugal Travel Tips

 You will learn Portugal travel tips and all the things to know before visiting Portugal as you read this post.
 Let us show you how and why Portugal’s tourism is booming year by year and how to truly enjoy Portugal more!

-Recently awarded as the World’s Best Destination by World Travel Awards, Portugal offers a once in a lifetime travel experience through its rich heritage, ancient castles, charming landscapes and villages and of course, their wine!
+Recently awarded as the World’s Best Destination by World Travel Awards, Portugal offers a once-in-a-lifetime travel experience through its rich heritage, ancient castles, charming landscapes and villages and of course, their wine!

 Quick fact about Portugal: Did you know that Portugal is actually the oldest country in Europe?
 Their foundation dates back up to 868 and was re-founded on 1095!

-Portugal Travel Tips And Things to Know before visiting Portugal
+Portugal Travel Tips And Things to Know Before Visiting Portugal

 Quick Facts about Portugal

 The main language in Portugal is Portuguese.
 Estimated to have 220 Million native speakers, Portuguese is the sixth most natively spoken language in the world.
-Almost 7% of them can speak Spanish well but most people easily understands Spanish.
+Almost 7% of them can speak Spanish well but most people easily understand Spanish.

 English on the other hand is widely spoken on people from the tourism industry.
 It´s a good chance if you are interested in learn Portuguese language!